What do I do when my child’s other parent is opposed to coming to see you?

 Why is therapy so expensive?

 My fees represent the real costs of private practice, including the many hours I spend outside of the consulting room working on my clients behalf.
-I understand that therapy and parent consulting is expensive–my family has a budget, too.
-However, the psychotherapy and consulting services that I provide are economically–as well as emotionally–valuable because they produce lasting effects and prevents future problems.
+I understand that therapy and parent consulting costs a lot–my family lives with a budget, too.
+However, the psychotherapy and consulting services that I provide are economically–as well as emotionally–valuable because they produce lasting effects and prevent future problems.

 Will you offer a reduced fee?